GiecelT/dev260_fall_2025/final_project/final_project_starter/final_project_starter/README.md

 The data structure choices directly map to industry patterns: graphs for dependencies, priority queues for scheduling, hash tables for fast lookups, and queues for workflow management.

 **What you learned about data structures and algorithms:**
-_What insights did you gain about choosing appropriate data structures, performance tradeoffs, Big-O complexity in practice, the importance of good key design, or how data structures enable specific features?_

-**Your Answer:**

 Key insights: